 - Since there is not just one correct “solution” for a wicked problem, the goal can only be to build consensus.

 The Reflect! platform organizes activities and collaboration in small teams in a way that realizes a particular strategy to approach wicked problems.
-This strategy becomes visible in the Reflect!
-Workplan (enlarge and use the arrows):
+This strategy becomes visible in a variety of “work plans” that guide users through different processes to approach wicked problems.
+See below for the general structure of a Reflect! work plan (enlarge and use the arrows):